firavoyage/blogging/readme.md

   - tv takes all that good imagination away.
 - world is powered by solitude.
   - gravitated and spellbound
+  - do have faith in what you are doing
   - beautifully advance
-  - do have faith in what you are doing
-  - live in the future and build what's missing
 - life is a long-plank game
   - character is destiny
 - tell me, and i will forget.
   - show me, and i may remember.